 √ Cooks quickly without any monitoring

-√ Can be cooked along with the curry or steamed vegetable at once for a full meal.
+√ It can be cooked with curry or steamed vegetables once for a complete meal.

 √ The biggie…no fish smell in the house.

-Let’s go through how to make this easy Salmon Tikka Masala in the Pressure Cooker.
+Let’s go through how to make this easy Salmon Curry.
 Before you start, gather the ingredients.
-Making a curry is so much easier if you have all the ingredients ready at hand.
+Making a curry is much easier if you have all the ingredients ready.

 Marinate the fish